caseyyee/iswebvrready-wiki/Instructions:-Google-Cardboard-on-Android.md

 # Firefox for Android

-* _Currently unsupported._ For the time being, native WebVR support is deprecated to prioritize development of WebVR on Firefox on desktop.
+* _Currently natively unsupported._ For the time being, native WebVR support is deprecated to prioritize development of WebVR on Firefox on desktop.
+(You may use the [WebVR Polyfill](https://github.com/borismus/webvr-polyfill) in the emulate support.)